“Idealists dare to have big dreams and then act as if they are possible!”

 With knowledge comes responsibility.
 When we became aware that quality long term care funding was not equally available to all seniors in our province, we felt we had a responsibility to make this information known to seniors in need, and their families.

-During the “white Juan” storm of 2004, Wayne’s Mum fell and broke her hip.
+During the “White Juan” storm of 2004, Wayne’s Mum fell and broke her hip.
 She survived the operation and returned to Serenity Lodge once it became clear she would not be able to recover from the surgery.
-Janie passed away ever so peacefully after seven days of her family and the staff of the Lodge surrounding her with much love and service for all her needs.
+But sadly, Janie passed away ever so peacefully after seven days of her family and the staff of the Lodge surrounding her with much love and service for all her needs.
 This second death experience at Serenity Lodge made us very aware of the amazing gift it was to journey with someone through their last days and moments of life.
-The love and gratitude each resident offers, we the staff, for our service, furthered the commitment of we the owners to offer this service equally to all seniors.
+The love and gratitude each resident offers us, the staff, for our service, furthered the commitment of we the owners to offer this service equally to all seniors.

 The spring of 2004 found Wayne very busy working long hours to keep the Lodge going financially while I took on the activist’s role within our community.
 Through public meetings I continually spoke to people in our community helping them to be aware of what we saw as a financial injustice towards seniors.
-I asked our community to stand together to asked our government to address this situation…..and we did indeed unite and stand together.
+I asked our community to stand together to ask our government to address this situation…..and we did indeed unite and stand together.
+Once again we saw that together as a community, we could change things, none of us could do on our own.

 We formed a community seniors’ advocacy committee, which we called the East Hants Senior’s Advocacy Group.
 A small group that lead with the virtue words and others followed because we proved we were honoring our elders by being their voice.
 We acted with integrity, respect and tact but also with assertiveness.